gi-no/blog_mean_stack/article3.en.md

 #### Adding server-side routing

-Add the following APIs to star or unstar a question, a answer, or a comment for question or answer.
+Add the following APIs to star or unstar a question, an answer, or a comment on a question or an answer.

 * POST /:id/star Star a question
 * DELETE /:id/star Unstar a question
-* POST /:id/answers/:answerId/star Star a answer
+* POST /:id/answers/:answerId/star Star an answer
-* DELETE /:id/answers/:answerId/unstar Unstar a answer
+* DELETE /:id/answers/:answerId/unstar Unstar an answer
-* POST /:id/comments/:commentId/star Star a comment for a question
+* POST /:id/comments/:commentId/star Star a comment on a question
-* DELETE /:id/comments/:commentId/unstar Unstar a comment for a question
+* DELETE /:id/comments/:commentId/unstar Unstar a comment on a question
-* POST /:id/answers/:answerId/comments/:commentId/star Star a comment for a answer
+* POST /:id/answers/:answerId/comments/:commentId/star Star a comment on an answer
-* DELETE /:id/answers/:answerId/comments/:commentId/star Unstar a comment for a answer
+* DELETE /:id/answers/:answerId/comments/:commentId/star Unstar a comment on an answer

 Because these APIs are related to user, register "auth.isAuthenticate()" to enable authentication.